AlexandruDodita/AzureVoxel/documentation_guide.md

 ## File Details

 ### `main.cpp` in `./`
-This file serves as the main entry point and orchestrator for the AzureVoxel application.
-It initializes the windowing system (GLFW), graphics rendering (GLEW), creates the game world, and runs the main game loop.
-It handles user input for camera movement, updates game state, and renders the scene.
+This file serves as the main entry point for the AzureVoxel application.
+It initializes GLFW, GLEW, creates the game window, sets up the camera and world, and runs the main game loop.
+It now also initializes a global spritesheet texture and enables mouse capture.

-*   **`main()`** - This is the primary function where the application starts.
+*   **`main()`** - Primary application function.
+    *   Initializes GLFW and GLEW.
-    *   Initializes a `Window` object with specified dimensions and title.
+    *   Creates a `Window` object using an existing `GLFWwindow*`.
-    *   Initializes GLEW for OpenGL extension loading.
-If initialization fails, it prints an error and exits.
+    *   Calls `window.enableMouseCapture(true);` to lock and hide the cursor for FPS-style camera control.
-    *   Calls `Block::InitBlockShader()` to compile and link the shared shader program for blocks.
-This must be done after GLEW initialization and before any `Block` objects attempt to use the shader.
+    *   Calls `Block::InitBlockShader()` to set up the static shader for blocks.
-    *   Prints the current OpenGL version.
+    *   Calls `Block::InitSpritesheet("res/textures/Spritesheet.PNG")` to load the global texture atlas.
-    *   Enables depth testing for correct 3D rendering.
+    *   Enables depth testing and face culling.
-    *   Creates a `Camera` object, positioning it for a good view of the terrain and setting mouse sensitivity.
+    *   Creates `Camera` and `World` objects.
-    *   (Note: The call to an external Python script `create_texture.py` to generate textures has been commented out, as textures are now expected to be pre-existing, e.g., `spritesheet.png`.)
-    *   Creates a `World` object, defining its render distance (e.g., 3 chunks, adjustable for performance/viewing needs).
-The world dynamically loads/generates chunks based on this render distance and player position via its `update()` method.
-    *   Enters the main game loop which continues until the window is closed.
+    *   Enters the main game loop:
-        *   Calculates `deltaTime` for frame-rate independent movement and physics.
+        *   Calculates `deltaTime` and FPS.
-        *   Calculates and updates Frames Per Second (FPS).
-        *   Processes keyboard input via the `camera.processKeyboard()` method.
-        *   Processes mouse input for camera orientation using `window.getMouseOffset()` and `camera.processMouseMovement()`.
+        *   Processes keyboard and mouse input for camera movement.
-        *   Creates the view matrix using `camera.getViewMatrix()`.
+        *   Calculates view and projection matrices.
-        *   Creates the projection matrix using `glm::perspective`, defining the camera's field of view, aspect ratio, and near/far clipping planes.
-        *   Clears the screen with a sky blue color and clears the depth buffer.
+        *   Clears the screen.
-        *   Calls `world.update(camera)` to handle dynamic loading/unloading of chunks around the camera.
-This method now ensures chunks are initialized (loaded from file or generated using a seed, saved, and meshed) as they come into render distance.
-        *   Renders the currently loaded and active chunks using `world.render()`, passing the projection, view matrices, and camera object.
-        *   Prints the current camera position and FPS to the console.
-        *   Swaps the front and back buffers of the window (`window.swapBuffers()`) to display the rendered frame.
+        *   Calls `world.update(camera)` to manage chunk loading/unloading.
+        *   Calls `world.processMainThreadTasks()` for OpenGL operations queued by worker threads.
+        *   Calls `world.render(projection, view, camera, window.isWireframeMode())` to draw the scene, now passing the window's wireframe state.
+        *   Swaps window buffers and polls events.
-    *   After the loop ends (window is closed), calls `Block::CleanupBlockShader()` to delete the shared block shader program, then prints a newline and returns 0, indicating successful execution.
+    *   After the loop, calls `Block::CleanupBlockShader()` and `glfwTerminate()`.
+    *   Console output for FPS and camera position updates once per second using `\r` for same-line output.

 ---